+SES 1165 Lifetime Wellness 4

+SES 2261 Exercise Physiology 4

+SES 3361 Kinesiology 4

+SES 3362 Exercise Testing and Prescription 4

+One of the following: 4

+SES 1161 Introduction to Athletic Training

+SES 2264 Evaluation of Athletic Injuries

+Two of the following: , 8

+SES 2206 Essentials of Strength and Conditioning

+SES 2241 Exercise Adherence and Compliance

 SES 3307 Motor Learning and Development

 SES 3342 Psychology of Injury

 Activity classes:

 DANC 1133 or 1134 Beginning Contemporary Dance or Beginning Ballet .5

 P ED 1106 Aquatic Fitness and Conditioning .5

 P ED 1117 Weight Training .5

 Senior Seminar and Internship Experiences

 SES 4494 Senior Seminar 4

-Experiential Learning (EX L) in ar appropriate area 1-4
+Experiential Learning (EX L) in an appropriate area 1-4

-Total for BA Degree in Sport and Exercise Studies 49.5-52.5
+Total for BA Degree in Sport and Exercise 49.5-52.5

-^{}Internships must be pre-approved by the Director of the Sport and Exercise Studies program or the student's major advisor.
+Internships must be pre-approved by the Director of the Sport and Exercise Studies program or the student's major advisor.
 The internship experience must be completed by the end of first semester senior year.
 Summer internships are also acceptable.